 We’ve been broadcasting subtitles since 1993.
 In 2016, we provided subtitles on 85% of our own shows, on average, across 26 Sky channels.
 You can read about our subtitling work in Francesca's blog.

 We broadcast all other live non-Sky channels with the level of subtitles that they offer.

 On Demand Subtitles

 We provide subtitles on our own on-demand shows and cover 90% of Catch Up TV, 91 % of Sky Cinema and 81% of Sky Box Sets.
-You can read our news update here, and also learn about Michelle's experience with the launch of subtitles on demand.
+Read our news update about Subtitles at Sky and also learn about Michelle's experience with the launch of subtitles on demand.

 For non-Sky shows, we’re working with broadcasters to encourage them to provide their on-demand entertainment with subtitles.
 The good news is that Viacom are now providing subtitles for their on-demand shows that were subtitled when they aired on live TV.
 And other broadcasters are getting ready to do the same – we’ll keep you updated on their progress.

 British Sign Language